vonglasow/atoum-documentation/README.md

 ## Adding new pages

-1. Create the page in French (French is the reference language) or at least create an issue to ask someone to do it for you
+1. Create the page in English or at least create an issue to ask someone to do it for you
 1. This page must have a name related to its content and should be named in the language you are translating into
 1. In the *source/LANGUAGE/index.rst* file, create a link to your new page
 1. In the *crowdin.yaml* file, create the information related to this new page now ready for translation